+Many Brexiters were fuelled by the notion of protecting our economy and hopes to watch it boom.
+However, the reality is quite the opposite.
 As Business Insider reported earlier in February, “Brexit is set to have cost the UK more than £200 billion in lost economic growth by the end of this year — a figure that almost eclipses the total amount the UK has paid toward the European Union budget over the past 47 years”.

 My relationship with Brexit now resembles the feelings of an unsatisfied wife who regrettably decides to sleep with her husband once in a blue moon.
 I don’t want it to happen but if we’re going to do it, let’s just hurry up and get it done.